edo98811/python-perspective-correction/README.md

 ## Notes
 - Ensure all required dependencies are installed before running the app.
-- Cropping is mandatory for proper correction.
-- Output images maintain a consistent resolution for uniformity.
+- Output images maintain a consistent resolution for uniformity (the aspect rations may be deformed).

 This documentation provides a clear guide on how to install, configure, and use the app efficiently.